AndreaPasqualini/exam-clock/README.md

 - a clock with the current date and time, as reported on the local machine that runs this code;
 - a countdown timer for a user-input amount of minutes;
 - the time when the timer has been started;
-- the time when the timer will stop.
+- the time when the timer will stop; and
+- (_optional_) additional info/reminders to students (e.g., "calculators not allowed").

 I am writing this because sometimes I proctor exams.
 When I do, I happen to set up a projector in the room with the following screen: